The 9 Top Day Trips from Puerto Vallarta, Mexico

 Ready for the Best Puerto Vallarta Day Trips?

 Puerto Vallarta is a popular coastal town in Mexico where many ex-pats and locals enjoy the sun and beaches.
-You could easily spend a week or two just exploring Puerto Vallarta, but make sure to add on a few extra days to your trip so that you can experience some of the best Puerto Vallarta Day Trips.
+You could easily spend a week or two just exploring Puerto Vallarta, but make sure to add a few extra days to your trip so that you can experience some of the best Puerto Vallarta Day Trips.

 Some of the day trips are to nearby beach towns, and some will take you further inland to quaint little cities and tequila distilleries.
 Experiencing Puerto Vallarta day trips is a great way to learn more about the country’s history and see the diverse landscape.